Just like TrueFire, another long-time veteran in the online guitar space, Guitar Tricks, has been helping guitar players around the world since 1998!

 While there are tons of licks and scales available online, the drop-out rates of guitar players who stop pursuing it after a while are still alarmingly high.

-While we might think it’s a lack of access to training, a lot of it has to do with your outlook towards the instrument, your dedication to being consistent, setting up achievable goals, and above all, tons of patience.
+While we might think it’s a lack of access to training, a lot of it has to do with your outlook toward the instrument, your dedication to being consistent, setting up achievable goals, and above all, tons of patience.

 Having said that, I was really happy to see a section dedicated to ‘The Beginner’s Mind’.
 With 8 lessons ranging from mindset to patience to musical memory to understanding the nature of the practice, I highly recommend watching this section.